Taktfuld/ChatPal/replit.md

 ## Overview

-This is a Discord bot that provides AI-powered chat responses in designated channels using OpenAI's GPT-4o-mini model.
-The bot allows server administrators to configure specific channels for AI interaction and responds to user messages intelligently while filtering out command-style messages (those starting with "?").
+An AI-powered Discord bot that provides intelligent, concise responses to user messages using OpenAI's GPT-4o model.
+The bot features a professional interface with OpenAI-style green embeds, admin-controlled channel configuration, and message management capabilities.
+Built with Discord.js v14 and the OpenAI SDK, this bot enables seamless AI conversations within designated Discord channels.

 ## User Preferences